 HAIM are a guitar-based band, but their songs are unabashedly full of hooks, glossed up with pop production, and their lyrics are merely vehicles for their lovely harmonies.
-At the time of writing, their career is only two albums old, but at this point, they’re making gorgeous, yet disposable, pop music.
+Their first two albums felt slightly disposable to me, especially lyrically, but they significantly upped the ante with their third record, 2020’s Women in Music Part III.
 The group’s primary appeal for me is their three part sibling harmonies, but Danielle’s lead vocals are also likeable and the trio are all good musicians.

 HAIM have already enjoyed plenty of attention, seemingly able to bridge the divide between accessibility of radio friendly pop and the authenticity of guitar based rock and roll.
 They’ve already built up a reputation as a formidable live act, while they also have personality to spare, especially Este’s notorious bass face.

 Haim Album Reviews

 Favourite Album: Women in Music Part III